 So you’ve decided to start a new blog.
 That’s a great idea!
-You sound like you understand the importance of inbound marketing.

 Blogging is a great way to increase organic search traffic to your website.
 Frequently publishing awesome content provides more opportunities to provide value to your potential clients (and more opportunities to rank in search results when those clients are actively searching for your content).

-It is also one of the best ways to build trust and authority for your brand.
+It’s also one of the best ways to build trust and authority for your brand.
 If you are consistently providing value to your readers, they will start to see you as a trustworthy source.
 This trust can only be built if you are producing quality blog content.
 Spammy blogs or frequent sales pitches are a sure-fire way to lose credibility.